Overview: The History of the Federal Reserve

 At the start of the Korean War, inflation was a growing concern.
 But the Fed was once again under pressure — this time from the Truman administration — to help finance the war effort.

-In February 1951, the Fed declared its independence in fiscal matters, and in March, the Treasury and the Fed announced that they had reached an accord on how they would handle “debt management and monetary policies” going forward.
+In February 1951, the Fed declared its independence in fiscal matters.
+In March, the Treasury and the Fed announced that they had reached an accord on how they would handle “debt management and monetary policies” going forward.

 Check the history books and you’ll find plenty of finger-pointing.
-It was President Richard Nixon’s fault for disengaging from the gold standard.
-Or maybe it was the Fed’s fault for employing a confusing stop-go monetary policy that had interest rates going up, then down, then back up.
+It was President Richard Nixon’s fault for disengaging from the gold standard, or it was the Fed’s fault for employing a confusing stop-go monetary policy that had interest rates going up, then down, then back up.

-Then new Fed chairman, Paul Volcker, took over in 1979 and switched the Fed’s goal from targeting interest rates to targeting the money supply.
+Then new Fed chairman, Paul Volcker, took over in 1979 and shifted the Fed’s goal from targeting interest rates to targeting the money supply.
 It was painful.
-The prime lending rate (the rate banks offer their most creditworthy customers when they’re looking to take out a line of credit or a loan) skyrocketed to over 21% at one point.
+The prime lending rate (the rate banks offer their most creditworthy customers when they’re looking to take out a line of credit or a loan) skyrocketed to over 20% at one point.

 The Great Recession, 2007 to 2009

 When a period in U.S. history is labeled “great,” it’s often anything but.
-During the Great Recession, home prices fell.
-Unemployment rose.
-Gross domestic product fell.
-And in 2008, the market crashed.
+During the Great Recession, home prices fell, and the booming subprime mortgage market collapsed.

-Enter the Fed, which started by tackling the slump with a traditional response: From September 2007 to December 2008, the Fed lowered the federal funds rate from 5.25% to zero to 0.25%, and FOMC policy statements noted that it would be keeping the rate at exceptionally low levels for a while.
+Enter the Fed, which started by tackling the slump with a traditional response.
+From September 2007 to December 2008, it lowered the federal funds rate from 5.25% to zero to 0.25%, and FOMC policy statements noted that it would be keeping the rate at exceptionally low levels for a while.
 But it didn’t stop there.

-In 2008 it also began its first round of quantitative easing, buying $600 million in mortgage-backed securities, and continued that effort in 2009.
-Also in 2008, President George W. Bush signed the $700 million Troubled Asset Relief Program into law.
+In 2008, it also began its first round of quantitative easing, buying $600 billion in mortgage-backed securities, and continued that effort in 2009.
+Also in 2008, President George W. Bush signed the $700 billion Troubled Asset Relief Program into law.
 Two more rounds of quantitative easing started in 2010 and 2012 under President Barack Obama.

 Recommended: Common Recession Fears and How to Cope

-At the onset of the Covid-19 pandemic and resulting recession in 2020, making sure the U.S. economy did not fall into a prolonged recession became a higher priority than maintaining inflation at the Federal Reserve’s 2% target rate.
+At the onset of the Covid-19 pandemic and the resulting recession in 2020, making sure the U.S. economy did not fall into a prolonged recession became a higher priority than maintaining inflation at the Fed’s 2% target rate.

 The Fed seeks to control inflation by influencing interest rates.
 When inflation is too high, the Fed typically raises its benchmark interest rate to slow the economy and tame inflation.
-When inflation is low, the Fed often lowers the federal funds rate — the interest rate that banks use when they lend money to one another overnight — to stimulate the economy.
+When inflation is low, the Fed often lowers the federal funds rate — the interest rate at which banks lend money to one another overnight — to stimulate the economy.

-So how do the Fed’s decisions have an impact on you as an individual consumer?
-For one, banks base their prime rate on the federal funds rate; the prime rate is generally 3 percentage points higher.
-This rate in turn helps determine the rates that lenders offer their customers.
+So how do the Fed’s decisions impact you as an individual consumer?
+For one, banks base their prime rate on the federal funds rate; the prime rate is generally three percentage points higher.
+This rate, in turn, helps determine the rates that lenders offer their customers.

-Fed rate hikes increase the cost of borrowing money for a mortgage or to pay for a car, or for carrying a credit card balance.
-Rate increases also create a more volatile stock market that could hurt 401(k) plans, increase the amount you earn on a CD, or affect what you might pay for a bond.
-(Fortunately there are some way to protect your money from inflation next time it rears its head.
-For example, if you can swing it, buying a house vs. being a renter may help protect you from inflation because you can lock in a fixed monthly payment long term.
-You can also read up on how to invest during a time of inflation.)
+The Fed’s rate hikes increase the cost of borrowing money for a mortgage, a car, or a credit card balance.
+Rate increases can also create a more volatile stock market, which could hurt 401(k) plans; impact the amount you earn on a certificate of deposit; or affect what you might pay for a bond.
+Fortunately, there are ways to protect your money from inflation.
+For example, if you can swing it, buying a house vs. renting may help protect you from inflation because you can lock in a fixed monthly payment long term.
+You can also read up on how to invest during a period of inflation.

-You may be scratching your head at why Fed rate cuts in the fall of 2024 didn’t immediately result in reduced interest rates on home mortgage loans.
-The short answer is that lenders look at multiple economic data points when they set rates, and the Fed’s action, while important, is not the only factor.
+You may be scratching your head at why the Fed’s rate cuts don’t necessarily result in an immediate reduction in interest rates on home mortgage loans.
+The short answer is that lenders look at multiple economic data points when setting rates, and the Fed’s action, while important, is not the only factor.

-Prospective homebuyers may be wondering, is this a good time to buy a house?
+Prospective homebuyers may be wondering whether this is a good time to buy a house.
 The answer is a very personal one, and chances are it won’t be found in scrutinizing the Fed’s movements.
-Emotions are also involved: Owning a home not only gives you a place where you enjoy living, but homeownership can help build generational wealth and some people may want to begin building that equity immediately, especially when future mortgage rates, like Fed rate cuts, are not within their control.
+In addition to giving you a place where you enjoy living, homeownership can help build generational wealth.
+Some people may want to begin building that equity immediately, especially when future mortgage rates, such as those tied to Fed rate increases, are beyond their control.

 Recommended: What to Learn From Historical Mortgage Rate Fluctuations